cvishakh/cvishakh.github.io/README.md

-# Vishakh Cheruparambath | My One Web Space
+# Vishakh Cheruparambath | MyOneSpace
 > Welcome to my personal space on the web!
 I'm a masters student passionate about intelligent systems and real-world innovation.
 Explore my projects, skills, and experience in one place.
 >
 > Want to make one? – This website is built on a simple, clean, and responsive template tailored for ML, Robotics & AI Engineers.
 Showcasing my projects, experience, and skills through elegant design and interactive features that grabs anyone’s attention.